 Imogen Potter, the Capacity Building Manager for POP ideas, says it has been troubling to hear how many of the city’s community projects are facing such uncertainty; without them, says Imogen, we all lose out:

 “So many of these organisations exist to help others, offering support, care and compassion to people most-in-need.
 It is imperative that we all – POP+, the City Council, the Government, local and national funding bodies – do as much as we all can to ensure they survive this time and are able to continue their work.”

-One of those organisations supported by POP ideas is Plymouth Hope, which recently received £9800 from Devon Community Fund to help fund their Covid 19 response work and adapt their ongoing programmes to provide support online.
+One of those organisations supported by POP ideas is Plymouth Hope, which recently received £9800 from Devon Community Foundation to help fund their Covid 19 response work and adapt their ongoing programmes to provide support online.